6 Steps to Create a Repeatable Sales Process in Salesforce

 Step 4: Create fields that support your sales process

-1. You can create the fields directly within the Opportunity; or
+1. You can create the fields directly within the Opportunity

-2. You can create the fields within a custom object that links to the Opportunity.
+2. Or, you can create the fields within a custom object that links to the Opportunity.

 Which route you go will largely depend on the amount of information you want to store within those fields.